 If you are a citizen of a non-EEA country you may not have automatic permission to work in Ireland.
-You may need to obtain a Work Permit or a Green Card Permit in order to work.
-According to the Department of Jobs, Enterprise and Innovation citizens of non-EEA countries who do not require Employment Permits include:
+You may need to obtain an Employment Permit in order to work.
+According to the Department of Business, Enterprise and Innovation citizens of non-EEA countries who do not require Employment Permits include:

-Work permits are issued for up to 2 years.
+General Employment Permits are issued for up to 2 years.
 Generally the salary must be €30,000 or more and the employer must have carried out a labour market test.
 The cost for a 2 year work permit is €1000.
 After 12 months working in the country, work permit holders can apply for their family members to join them.
-Since 1st June 2009 there are new requirements for people who apply for their first work permit in Ireland.
-For a list of eligible jobs and the new rules go to: www.enterprise.gov.ie
+For a list of eligible jobs and further information go to: www.dbei.ie.

-Green card permits are issued for jobs where the salary is over €60,000.
-Green card permits are also issued for certain jobs where the salary is between €30,000 and €59,999, for an up-to-date list of eligible jobs go to: www.enterprise.gov.ie.
+Critical Skills Employment Permits are issued for jobs where the salary is over €60,000.
+Green card permits are also issued for certain jobs where the salary is between €30,000 and €59,999, for an up-to-date list of eligible jobs go to: www.dbei.ie.
 There is no labour market test.
 There must be a job offer of 2 or more years.
-Green card permit holders can apply for immediate family re-unification.
+Critical Skills Employment Permit holders can apply for immediate family re-unification.

-Spousal/Dependent work permits are issued to spouses or dependents (who came to Ireland before they were 18 years of age).
-If the main work permit holder was granted their work permit before 1st June 2009:
+Dependant/Partner/Spousal Employment Permits are issued to spouses, partners or dependants (who came to Ireland before they were 18 years of age).
+If the main employment permit holder is a Critical Skills Employment Permit holder, a Green Card Permit holder or a Researcher then:

 You should have a Personal Public Service (PPS) number.
 Your PPS number is a unique reference number which your employer uses to make the required tax and social insurance contributions on your behalf.
 You also use your PPS number when accessing social welfare and health benefits.

 You apply through the Department of Social Protection.
-Not all social welfare offices issue PPS numbers so you should contact your local social welfare office go to ‘Contact Us’ on www.welfare.ie.
+Not all social welfare offices issue PPS numbers so you should contact your local social welfare office to get information on where to go.
+Alternatively follow this link: http://www.welfare.ie/en/Pages/Personal-Public-Service-Number-Registration-Centres-by-Count.aspx

 This will depend on the nature of the qualification and the country where it was obtained.
 It may be possible for you to get formal recognition of your qualification in Ireland.
-The National Qualifications Authority of Ireland provides a way of relating foreign qualifications to the nearest comparable qualification in Ireland.
-You should contact Qualifications Recognition Ireland.
+Quality and Qualifications Ireland provides a way of relating foreign qualifications to the nearest comparable qualification in Ireland.
+You should contact Quality and Qualifications Ireland.
 This service is free of charge.

 CVs can take many formats.
 The most important criteria are that your CV is clear and easy to read.
 It should contain personal contact details, educational history, relevant skills or interests and most importantly work experience details.